GenericMappingTools/gmt/doc/rst/source/movie.rst

 Longer Examples
 ---------------

-To explore more elaborate movies, see the Animations examples under our :doc:`Gallery <gallery>` or view high-resolution movies on the GMT `Youtube <https://www.youtube.com/channel/UCo1drOh0OZPcB7S8TmIyf8Q/>`_ channel.
+To explore more elaborate movies, see the Animations examples under our :doc:`GMT Animations <animations>` or view high-resolution movies on the GMT `Youtube <https://www.youtube.com/channel/UCo1drOh0OZPcB7S8TmIyf8Q/>`_ channel.

 Other Movie Formats